epic-collab/epic-collab.github.io/competition.md

 cover-img: /assets/img/network.png
 ---

-Researchers will first <b>compete</b> to see who can best use measures of physiology to model moment-to-moment ratings of two elementary components of emotional experience: feelings of valence and arousals.
-Afterwards, these same researchers will <b>collaborate</b> to describe their results and brainstorm how to improve the accuracy and generalizability of emotion recognition research.
+For the first EPiC competition, researchers will compete to see who can best use measures of physiology to model moment-to-moment ratings of two elementary components of emotional experience: feelings of valence and arousals.
+Afterwards, these same researchers will collaborate to describe their results and brainstorm how to improve the accuracy and generalizability of emotion recognition research.

 ***
 ## Initiative Details